 In this case, Martin was pulled over by police and asked to produce his licence and insurance documents to a police station within five days.
 When he went to the police station to do so, he was met with a clerk who saw the documents briefly, but then had to go and answer a phone call.
 While the clerk was still on the phone, Martin decided to pick up his documents and leave, believing that they had been sighted.
 He was later charged with failing to produce his driver licence and certificate of insurance after being required to do so.

 The matter ended up in court, where it was held that in situations where police ask you to produce your licence or insurance documents, you must give them a reasonable time to examine the documents.
 This rule applies regardless of whether you are asked to hand over your licence by the side of the road or at a police station.
 The court found that in Martinís case, he had failed to give the police sufficient time to examine the documents in question.

-The reason that police require motorists to produce their licences is for them to ascertain that the drivers actually have valid licences that are not fake.
-So it should not take any more than a few seconds for a police officer to look at a licence held in a motorist's hand and determine that it is valid, especially when licences have holograms and other features to prove that they are genuine.
+The reason that police require drivers to produce their licences is for them to ascertain that they actually have valid licences that are not fake.
+So it should not take any more than a few seconds for a police officer to look at a licence held in a driver's hand and determine that it is valid, especially when licences have holograms and other features to prove that they are genuine.